At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 And if these were James's parents, and he was born, as indicated in a number of sources, in either of the years 1830 or 1831, then he was clearly illegitimate.

 As to the year of his birth, we have the following indications:

 1. It was recorded as 1830 on his gravestone in Blayney Cemetery.

 2. The fly-leaf dedication to the Pulpit Bible in Blayney church gives it as 1831.

 3. His entry in "Fasti Ecclesiae Scoticanae" records the year as 1835.

 Official records are scant, but James was enumerated in the Scottish Census returns for both 1841 (aged 9) and 1851 (aged 19), which are neither infallible, but are remarkably consistent, and if correct, indicate a birth between June 1831 and March 1832.

-But when James registered his own marriage, and subsequently registered the births of his 4 children, he recorded his various ages, which taken together indicate that he believed he was born at some time between 9 April and 13 July 1833.
+But when James registered his own marriage, and subsequently registered the births of his four children, all in N.S.W., he recorded his various ages, which taken together indicate that he believed he was born at some time between 9 April and 13 July 1833.

 And this is the only information about his age we have from his own hand - so it appears that 4 June 1833 was the date on which he was led to believe that he was born.